yojoots/libbitcoin-system-wiki/Style-Guide.md

 The `using` keyword should never be used in headers.
 Never declare `using namespace std`.

-Every `{` begins a newline except for namespaces [there is some inconsistency here with respect to initializers].
+Every `{` begins a newline except for namespaces and closings on the same line: `{ ... }`.

+Don't internally terminate line-oriented macros, so termination will not be redundant: FOO_BAR();

 Spaces between all operators: `x = 5 * 8 + 4 * 2`.